Bike Trail Update

-Marjory Stoneman Douglas, champion of the Everglades, was a regular visitor of Oleta River State Park from its opening in 1986, and was also in attendance for the opening ceremony.
+Marjory Stoneman Douglas, champion of the Everglades, was a regular visitor at Oleta River State Park from its opening in 1986 and was also in attendance for the opening ceremony.

 Former Governor Graham

-The State of Florida acquired Oleta River State Park for the purpose of protecting and restoring the natural and cultural values of the property to benefit Florida's citizens.
+The state of Florida acquired Oleta River State Park for the purpose of protecting and restoring the natural and cultural values of the property to benefit Floridians.
 The original acquisition took place in March 1980 and several individual parcels have been added since then, with a total park acreage of more than 1,000 acres.
 The Florida Park Service manages Oleta River State Park, which provides outdoor recreation compatible with conserving and protecting the property.

 Historic Blue Marlin